US official says Mideast mediators are preparing for implementation of cease-fire deal in advance

-The official, who spoke to reporters on condition of anonymity, said the proposal currently on the table basically bridges every gap between Israel and Hamas.
+The official, who spoke to reporters on condition of anonymity in keeping with rules set by the White House, said the proposal currently on the table basically bridges every gap between Israel and Hamas and mediators were making preparations before a final agreement is approved.

-It was unclear what measures were being taken before the deal is approved, but the official said a new “implementation cell” was being established in Cairo in preparation.
+It was unclear what measures were being taken, but the official said a new “implementation cell” was being established in Cairo in preparation.
 The cell would focus on the agreement's logistics, including releasing hostages, providing humanitarian aid for Gaza and monitoring that the terms of the deal are met, the official said.

 The comments come after mediators expressed hope for an imminent deal.
 They said two days of talks had wrapped up in Qatar and that they plan to reconvene in Cairo next week to seal an agreement to stop the fighting.